I love crafts works. I made my first rag doll when I was 10 as a class project for a jumble sale, and I made my first rag rug when I was 16.

 How to Make Rag Doll Hair With Knitting Yarn

 Natural yarn is a fibre commonly made of sheep's wool or angora with plies spun together into thicker strands.
 The number of plies, single, two, or five-ply will affect the drape and feel of the rag doll's hair.
 For hair, use nothing less than a 6-ply yarn is you want thick-looking hair that falls well.
 For thinner strands of hair, you can use a skein of 4-ply yarn.

 - Get some yarn, about one skein of 6 ply yarn and cut 30 strips, 6 inches long.

 - Separate the ply from each of the 30 pieces.

 - With a crafting needle, pull the yarn strip through the head of the rag doll, stopping the yarn from pulling out by tying a knot at the end of the yarn strip.

-Work the yarn into the whole head, putting the strands closer and closer together.
+- Work the yarn into the whole head, putting the strands closer and closer together.

 - Starting at the back of the hair at the neck, place a small section of mohair, felting it into place using a felting needle.
-Push the needle in and out of the dolls scalp and the mohair about 20 times, or depending on the size of the rag doll.
+Push the needle in and out of the doll's scalp and the mohair about 20 times (depending on the size of the rag doll’s head).

 - Moving close to the first section of mohair already attached, add another section, using the same needle motions.